kristinalubinets/top-calculator/README.md

 # top-calculator
-A Calculator Project using HTML, CSS, and JavaScript
+Create a Calculator Project using HTML, CSS, and JavaScript